-There’s plenty of information to gather about cycle paths and bike matters, reflecting Vienna’s strong environmental character.
-And the event features a host of cycling-related exhibitors, with the best of bike-related technology, gear, fashion and even tourism, with bike-friendly destinations exhibiting from as far away as Taiwan.
+There’s plenty of information to gather about cycle paths and bike matters, reflecting Vienna’s strong green credentials.
+And the event features a host of cycling-related stands, with bike-related technology, gear, fashion and even tourism, with exhibitors from bike-friendly destinations in Austria and abroad.

-It was pretty packed with cycling enthusiasts when I was there on the Sunday morning – from young kids riding in their parents’ bike-mounted child transporters to senior cyclists wearing the latest Tour de France gear (who also had a stand at the festival).
+It was pretty packed with cycling enthusiasts when I was there on a Sunday morning – from young kids riding in their parents’ bike-mounted child transporters to senior cyclists wearing the latest Tour de France gear.

-Photographers in particular will love the photo opportunities.
+Photographers, in particular, will love the photo opportunities.
 The historic surrounds make a great backdrop for action shots of the BMXers and others in full flight (I mean that literally).
-Like this one I took at the 2007 Vienna Air King dirt contest.
-This biennial event returns to the Bike Festival in 2017.
-Spectacular:

 All in all the festival is not strictly intended as a tourist attraction.
 But if you are passing, pop in and marvel at the two-wheeled skills on show.

-Trams: Lines 1, D or 71 to Rathausplatz / Burgtheater or line 2 to Stadiongasse / Parlament.
+Trams: Lines 1, 2, D or 71 to Rathausplatz / Burgtheater.
+This stop is